 While none of these are inherently wrong, they are all flawed.

 Social engagement of any kind requires that people connect with something outside of themselves, true, and that’s what all of these approaches focus on.
-But another key element is missing: Before connecting to something outside themselves, people need to connect to something within themselves.
-We all need to become personally engaged before we can become socially engaged.
+But another key element is missing: Before connecting to something outside ourselves, we need to connect to within ourselves.

 My work with thousands of young people and adults over the last decade has shown me that personal engagement happens when people have a sustained connection to something inside of themselves.